 Knowledge is our weapon –

-We can seek God with all our heart, but if He does not reveal Himself to us, then there is something else wrong.
+We can seek God with all our heart, but if He does not reveal Himself to us, there is something

-came of it.
-God is all about the heart, and He knows what is in us.
+Some have sought God in vain; He is God of the heart; He knows what is in us.
 He

 knows when a person is being honest and sincere, and He knows when a